-During the 2008/09 fiscal year, Commission inspectors completed a total of 4359 oil and gas operation site inspections.
+During the 2009/10 fiscal year, Commission inspectors completed a total of 4,337 oil and gas operation site inspections.
 The distribution of these site inspections (and site inspections where deficiencies identified were overdue) are summarized by oil and gas activity categories and deficiency ranking in Table 3.
 Sites with multiple overdue deficiencies are reported only once in the highest deficiency ranking category.
+The compliance rate increased from 74.1 per cent in 2008/09 to 83 per cent in 2009/10.